fliptanedo/FlipWebsite2025/README.md

 where the `id` is "section-`partial_name`" and the class automaticaly contains "blox-`partial_name`."
 In this example, the partial is called `flip_cv`.
 You can see how you can get alternating background colors by specifying the background color in the CSS for each uniquely defined block.

-<mark>In the future we can let the block background color be something we specify in `./content/_index.md`, but for now we can do it manually.</mark>
+<mark> This last paragraph is now included above under **Coloring the Home Sections**.
+In the future we can let the block background color be something we specify in `./content/_index.md`, but for now we can do it manually.</mark>